MustafaKhan670093/Daisy-Intelligence-Hacks-2020/README.md

 Practice tournaments will be run every 3 hours.
 The final tournament will occur after the final submission deadline.

-## Hackathon Judging

-The teams who place in the top five from the final tournament will automatically be invited to make a presentation to the judges.
-In addition, after reviewing the submissions judges may decide to invite additional teams if their solutions are particularly interesting.

-The presentation should be approximately 10 minutes long, and summarize the following information:

-- description of the algorithm used to play the game
-- summary of the development and testing process
-- issues that were encountered, and how they were overcome
-- how the algorithm might be improved upon given more time

-Final placement will be determined by the Daisy judges based on a review of the submitted solution, performance in the tournament, and quality of the presentation.

 ## Included software